Stamp FAQ - Manufacturers

 A. The process is relatively quick and depends largely on you.
 The steps are:

-Visit the Join the Whole Grains Council page of our website and fill in the membership application.
+Visit the Join the Whole Grains Council page of our website and fill out a membership application.

 A Product Registration Form must be filed for each product on which you’re requesting to use the Stamp.
-This brief online form includes the nutrition facts panel and ingredients list for your product, along with other information.
+You can learn more about what is required on this form in the Stamp Usage Guide on the How To Use the Stamp page.

 Email us if you'd like to see copies of any of these documents before you decide about joining the Whole Grains Council.